RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 With Roadie’s Tech Insights feature, you can monitor issues and hotspots right within your software catalog:

 1. Automatically scan Components in the Backstage catalog and record the number of issues and hotspots reported by Sonarqube
-2. Visualise the projects which are doing and also the worst offenders.
+2. Visualise the projects which are doing well, and also the worst offenders.
 3. Create a check that can tell us which software is not adhering to standards set by the organization.

 As we go through this process, you’ll learn: